haleylane/tech-recruitment/apprentice-program/_FAQ.md

 1. any other relevant notes

 ### When do you accept applications for the program?
-We accept submissions at any time.
+We accept applications at any time.
 Potential candidate-to-project matching may occur any time throughout the year, as needed.

 ### I applied!
 What happens next?
 Within 1-2 days, you should expect a confirmation that your email was received and that we were able to access all of the necessary pieces of info.
-After that, hiring managers will be able to access this info as their staffing needs evolve throughout the year.
+After that, hiring managers will be able to access this info as their staffing needs evolve.

+### What happens to my application if it doesn't meet current business needs?
+How long is my application stored and when should I re-apply?
+Your application will be kept on file for one year.
+If you want to update your submission with a new video or resume, simply re-submit with a note to replace your previous submission.

+### What do I do if I applied but I'm no longer available/interested?
+You can email [lyndsey.padget@vmlyr.com](mailto:lyndsey.padget@vmlyr.com) to be removed from the candidate list.
+Or simply let us know that you're not available/interested if we reach out later.
+No biggie.

 ### How do VMLY&R hiring managers get an apprentice?
 Hiring managers (project leads) in development with funded, secured work fill out an internal form to indicate their interest.
 This leads to exploring a list of candidates to fit the need while internal HR due diligence and paperwork is pursued.